onebytegone/frisbee-lights/README.md

 _Update 2015-12-08:_ With v2.0, it is fairly easy to mount the unit using a piece of clear packing tape over the top.
 It is a little unstable on the side with the battery slot.
 To fix this, I'm recommending a small tab under the front of the battery slot to assist in mounting.
 For now, a piece of tape can go into the battery slot to hold that side down.

+_Update 2015-12-09:_ Using packing tape, over gaphers tape, seemed like a good idea.
+It tends to fail easily though.
+Either the frisbee needs to be prepped better or a different, or just stronger, tape is needed.

 ## Changelog

   * v2.0 - Trying to eliminate the arm issues and lighten overall weight